zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-08-13-Switch-Free-TimeSeries-Library-Prep-Test.md

 |      4       | 1.68               | 8.32           |
 |      5       | 2.79               | 7.21           |
 |      6       | 2.02               | 7.98           |

+I probably could normalize the concentration of all the libraries and then do a pooled cleanup, or clean them all up again and then requantify and then normalize and pool.

+### Cleanup to get rid of dimers: Appendix C of protocol

+"The kit is designed to minimize the formation of adapter dimers.
+If significant dimers show up at ~ 180 bp on the size distribution profile, a bead clean-up is recommended to remove the dimers for better sequencing quality.
+To remove the dimers, use DNase/RNase-Free Water to raise the library volume to 100 µL.
+Then follow the clean-up protocol in Appendix A, page 10 using 85 µL of the Select-a-Size MagBeads and elute with 15 – 20 µL of DNA Elution Buffer."

+#### Protocol: 0.85X cleanup

+- Add 87 uL of DNase/RNase free water to each thawed library (100 - 13 uL = 87 uL)
+- Add 85 uL of Select-a-Size MagBeads to each sample
+- Pipette until homogenous
+- Incubate for 5 minutes at room temperature
+- Place samples on magnetic stand for 5 minutes or until beads have separated from solution
+- Aspirate slowly and discard supernatent
+- While the sample is still on the magnetic stand, add 200 uL of DNA Wash Buffer without disturbing the pellet
+- Aspirate slowly and discard supernatent
+- Repeat this wash step again
+- Keep the caps open to air-dry bead for 1 minute
+- Aspirate any residual wash buffer
+- Continue to air dry pellet until it appears matte without cracking (see picture above)
+- Remove sample from magnetic stand
+- Add 20 uL of DNA Elution Buffer to each sample
+- Pipette to mix until homogenous
+- Put samples on magnetic stand for 1-2 minutes or until elute is clear
+- Move elute to new PCR tubes

+THIS IS THE FINAL 3' mRNA-seq LIBRARY.
+STORE AT -20°C.